A long, long time ago, the world was created.

 Likewise, not too long after I started undergrad in fall 2023, AI started to become more and more dominant, both in the broader world and the classrooms I found myself in.
 I could see it and feel it as a TA and grader for computer science and math courses, and the way my peers viewed and discussed their assignments in my own classes.

 At the same time, I was in the middle of taking the Core humanities and social science sequences, where I was reading many philosophical texts discussing the nature of consciousness, social organization, and the moral choices of the individual.
-In a crisis of AI in education, why not turn to the texts that I've been reading for six semesters to see if they can provide some guidance?
+When faced with an issue, why not turn to the texts that I've been reading for six semesters to see if they can provide some guidance?

 This was the idea that sparked this project.
 Over the course of the year, I interviewed a handful of professors, went back to the Core texts I have been reading as well as a few others, and thought deeply about my own experiences of AI in education to produce a few essays on different subjects related to AI and education.